lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   override the default value by specifying a specific version string here.
 If you are planning to use this feature in order to release artifact, then you also need to set the option "cross-version" to "standard", as explained in the section :ref:`section-build-options`.

+set-version-suffix
+  As an alternative to "set-version", this options will change only the version suffix, while retaining the main version number that is defined by the project itself.
+For example, if the project defines as version "0.8.1-SNAPSHOT", and set-version-suffix is "test", the resulting version will be "0.8.1-test".
+If the suffix is set to the empty string, the version will become just "0.8.1".
+If both "set-version-suffix" and "set-version" are defined, the latter will take over, replacing the version string entirely.

 deps
   The optional "deps" section can be used to modify the way in which dbuild rewires certain